Roughness-induced transition and turbulent wedge spreading: Hotwire Measurements and Results

-The detailed progression of the streak breakdown cycle for $Re_{kk}=750$ is presented in figures~\ref{fig:Evolution2Rek750} and~\ref{fig:Evolution2Rek7502}.
-Figure~\ref{fig:Evolution2Rek750} shows the breakdown of the initial low-speed streaks that result directly from the roughness element while figure~\ref{fig:Evolution2Rek7502} shows the breakdown of the secondary streaks that arise from the wedge spreading mechanism.
-Breakdown on the $z=0$ centerline has already occurred upstream of the plots shown in figure~\ref{fig:Evolution2Rek750}.
-The wedge is not perfectly symmetric and a stronger low-speed streak is observed on the $+z$ side.
-The description here will focus on the $+z$ side where the behaviors are more clear.

-In figure~\ref{fig:Evolution2Rek750}, the data at $x=1386$~mm, 40~mm downstream of the roughness trip, shows that the low-speed streak near $z=+4$~mm is very pronounced with strong shear in the $y$ and $z$ directions.
-Moving downstream, the shear layers relax but the upper region continues to support growing $u'_{\mathrm{rms}}$ fluctuations.
-By $x=1416$~mm, high $u'_{\mathrm{rms}}$ levels reach to the wall on either side of the low-speed streak and a high-speed streak is forming outboard, around $z=+6.5$~mm.
-This recalls the pattern of high-speed streaks that arise outboard of the low-speed streaks in figures~\ref{fig:NC750} and~\ref{fig:NC600}.
-Meanwhile, inboard of the low-speed streak, velocity contours are plunging toward the wall indicating high wall shear and the start of the turbulent wedge.
+Break down to turbulence on the centerline has already occurred upstream of the plots in figure~\ref{fig:Evolution2Rek750} and there is high wall shear at $z=0$.
+The wedge is not perfectly symmetric and the description here focuses on the $+z$ side where the behaviors are more clear.
+Data at $x=1386$~mm, $\xbar=30\times10^3$, shows that the low-speed streak near $z=+4$~mm is very pronounced with strong shear, especially $\partial U/\partial y$ above the streak.
+Moving downstream, the shear relaxes but the upper region continues to support growing $u'$ fluctuations that eventually wrap around the entire low-speed streak.
+At the same position, a new high-speed streak is forming outboard, around $z=+7$ or +8~mm.
+Meanwhile, inboard of the low-speed streak, velocity contours are plunging toward the wall indicating high wall shear and emergence of turbulence at that $z$ location.

-Further downstream at $x=1431$~mm, figure~\ref{fig:Evolution2Rek7502} shows high-speed streaks with high-intensity $u'_{\mathrm{rms}}$ fluctuations on both sides of the low-speed streak at $z=+4$~mm.
-At $x=1456$~mm, $U$~iso-lines begin to lift up around $z=+10$~mm and form the second low-speed streak.
-This is more clearly visible at $x=1471$~mm near $z=+9$~mm, 2.5~mm above the surface.
-Although the iso-lines in the middle of the boundary layer show a velocity deficit, naphthalene images would show this as a high-speed region because the near-wall iso-lines dip toward the wall.
-At this location, the iso-lines suggest a streamwise vortex with counterclockwise rotation.
-This corresponds exactly to the location and rotation of the ``fourth pair'' streamwise vortex observed by \citet{Ye-IJHFF-16} using tomographic PIV downstream of a cylindrical roughness element.
-(See figure~5a in the paper by \citeauthor{Ye-IJHFF-16})
+Further downstream at $\xbar=64\times10^3$, there is a more-developed high-speed streak with high-intensity $u'$ fluctuations at $z=+7$~mm.
+At $\xbar=83\times10^3$, $U$~iso-lines begin to lift up around $z=+10$~mm and form a new low-speed streak outboard of the high-speed region.
+At this outboard location, the iso-lines indicate the presence of a streamwise vortex with counterclockwise rotation that corresponds exactly to the location and rotation of the ``fourth pair'' streamwise vortex observed by \citet{Ye-IJHFF-16} (figure~5a) using tomographic PIV.
+Then, at $\xbar=93\times10^3$, high intensity $u'$ fluctuations appear above the flanking low-speed streak in the region of elevated $\partial U/\partial y$ shear.
+This suggests a continued pattern of high- and low-speed streaks that emerge and break down to cause lateral wedge spreading.
+The same process of emergence and breakdown flanking streaks is seen in the $\Rekk=600$ and~$979$ wedge data.